Dr Richard Dune

 Who pays for statutory and mandatory training?

-Many people get in touch with us to ask various questions about statutory and mandatory training.
+Many people ask us various questions about statutory and mandatory training.
 One of the most common questions is ‘Who pays for statutory and mandatory training?’.
 Most health and social care workers expect to get paid for mandatory training.
 However, it’s not always the case.

-In this article, Dr Richard Dune addresses the issue of payments for attending statutory and mandatory training.
+In this blog, Dr Richard Dune addresses the issue of payments for attending statutory and mandatory training.

 Guidance for all employers